Zuloot/Zuloot/README.md

-- 👋 I’m the founder and developer of the Zuloot hunt
+- 👋 I’m the founder and developer of the Zuloot hunts
 - 👀 I’m interested in AR, UE dev, Game dev...
 - 🌱 I’m currently learning team development
 - 💞️ I’m looking to collaborate on UE development and treasure hunting